History

 1998

-- The Brampton YMCA opened a new centre of community at 20 Union St. A night of recognition and celebration was held on April 4, 1998.
+- The Brampton YMCA opened a new Centre of Community at 20 Union Street.
+A night of recognition and celebration was held on April 4, 1998.

 - The YMCA Family Development Centre was launched in September 1998 in downtown Toronto.
 It supported families in an integrated and accessible setting.
-280 family members found parenting services and a resource centre for themselves, their family and their community.
-Family programs ranged from drama and music to nutrition and infant massage.
+280 family members received parenting services and found a resource centre for themselves, their family, and their community.
+Programs ranged from drama and music to nutrition and infant massage.

 1953

-- Funds from the 1947 fundraising campaign helped to build a number of community type branches which were opened during the year:
+- Funds from the 1947 fundraising campaign helped to build several YMCA community branches:

-- The Northwestern YMCA building opened in April.
-The building was located at 2547 Eglinton Ave.
-W. at Scott Road near Keele St. It became part of the North York YMCA in 1967.
+- The Northwestern YMCA building opened in April at 2547 Eglinton Avenue West at Scott Road, near Keele Street.
+It became part of the North York YMCA in 1967.

 - The Lakeshore YMCA-YWCA building opened in May.
-The building situated at 945 Lakeshore Rd., New Toronto was vacated in the summer of 1968 and put up for sale.
+The building at 945 Lakeshore Road, New Toronto, was vacated in the summer of 1968 and listed for sale.

-- The North Toronto YMCA building opened in September.
-It was located at 130 Eglinton Ave.
-E. The building was sold in the 1970s.
+- The North Toronto YMCA building opened in September at 130 Eglinton Avenue East.
+The building was sold in the 1970s.

-- The Toronto East YMCA building opened at 907 Kingston Rd.
-It eventually came to be used as a YMCA child care centre for many years.
-As of 2015, the property is to be developed as a full service centre with condominiums above as part of the Strong Start Great Future campaign.
+- The Toronto East YMCA building opened at 907 Kingston Road and would be used as a YMCA child care centre for many years.
+As of 2015, the property was to be developed as a full-service centre with condominiums above, as part of the Strong Start Great Future campaign.

 1954

-- A new Constitution and By-Laws for the Toronto YMCA were adopted on September 22nd 1954.
-They replaced the 1923 Constitution.
+- A new Constitution and By-Laws for the Toronto YMCA were adopted on September 22, 1954, replacing the 1923 Constitution.

-- The Broadview YMCA organized swimming programs, which included women.
-A Ladies Swim Club with women instructors met twice weekly, one of the classes being devoted to the techniques of life saving.
-As well, a Saturday night Family Swim program was started.
+- The Broadview YMCA organized swimming programs that included women.
+A Ladies Swim Club with women instructors met twice weekly, and one of the classes focused on lifesaving techniques.
+A Saturday night Family Swim program also started.

-- Hurricane Hazel: On October 15, 1954 Hurricane Hazel hit Southern Ontario.
-The hurricane itself did no damage to buildings of the Toronto YMCA but heavy rains that preceded it damaged three centres including the Etobicoke branch where the basement was flooded.
-When the water had been pumped out of the basement, the building was used as a headquarters for military personnel dealing with the after-effects of the hurricane, as a clothing distribution centre, and for the preparation of food and drink for refugees and relief workers.
+- Hurricane Hazel hit Southern Ontario on October 15, 1954.
+Heavy rains that preceded it damaged three Toronto YMCA centres, including the Etobicoke branch, where the basement flooded.
+After the floodwaters were pumped out, the building was used as a headquarters for military personnel managing a clothing distribution centre, and for food and drink preparation for refugees and hurricane relief workers.

 1956

-- Camp Wangoma, a summer camp for boys opened.
-It was run by the East York YMCA and was situated on Lake Wannamaker near Bancroft, Ontario.
-It replaced Camp Sunfish on Lake Simcoe, which closed in 1955.
-The last year of operation for the camp was 1978 and the property was sold in 1982.
+- Camp Wangoma, a summer camp for boys, opened on Lake Wannamaker near Bancroft, Ontario.
+It was run by the East York YMCA and replaced Camp Sunfish on Lake Simcoe, which closed in 1955.
+The last year of operation for the camp was 1978, and the property was sold in 1982.

 1957

-- Through the courtesy of CHUM radio station in Toronto, a 15 minute YMCA radio broadcast called “Y” Time was heard on Sunday evenings.
+- Courtesy of CHUM radio station in Toronto, a 15-minute YMCA radio broadcast, Y Time, aired on Sunday evenings.
 YMCA members who received training through a radio workshop produced the broadcast.

 1959

-- A North Toronto YMCA committee initiated the process that eventually led to the establishment of York University, which came to be organized as a separate corporation, not connected with the YMCA.
+- A North Toronto YMCA committee initiated the process that eventually led to the establishment of York University.
+It was organized as an independent entity, separate from the YMCA.

 - Dr. Murray G. Ross was appointed as the founding President of York University.
 He had had a long association with the Canadian YMCA as a staff member.